nathancarter/group-explorer/README.md

 ## Status

+**Release 3.1.0:** A new Group Info page look.
+Let us know what you think!

 **Release 3.0.0:** First official full-featured release!
 It's not done yet, though.
 We would still appreciate suggestions for enhancements or bug reports.